ckeditor/ckeditor5/packages/ckeditor5-engine/tests/manual/elementreconversion.md

 ### In HSL mode

-Update parent `items` view element's inline style background color to hsl value with hue shifted by 5 every time an `item` is addded or removed.
+Update `items` view element's inline style background color to hsl value with hue shifted by 5 every time an `item` is added or removed.

 ### In none mode

 Remove background color and update nothing.

-## Reconversion couter
+## Reconversion counter

 In every mode you should be able to inspect number of times each item has been inserted.